 - We’re here for you!

-Of course, if you can make it more about your brand, even better.
-For instance, the shoe company Allbirds says “Welcome to the Flock” as a play off of their name.
-Try signing up for the newsletters of brands you like, competitors, or ones that you think have great marketing, and see what kind of welcome email you get from them, and what type of subject line they used.
+Additionally, try signing up for the newsletters of brands you like, competitors, or ones that you think have great marketing, and see what kind of welcome email you get from them and what type of subject line they use.

 How to create a welcome email in GetResponse

 Step 1.
 Sign up for a free account & log in.

 Step 2.
-Click Autoresponders in the main menu & Create Autoresponder.
+Click Autoresponders in the main menu and create Autoresponder.
 Pick one from our 150+ free email templates or choose the AI Email Generator to create a custom-made message for you.

 Step 5.
 Import your list & send your welcome email away!